 The difference between microservices and monolithic architecture is that microservices compose a single application from many smaller, loosely coupled services as opposed to the monolithic approach of a large, tightly coupled application

 For more on the differences between microservices and monolithic architecture, watch this video (6:37):

 The differences between microservices and SOA can be a bit less clear.
 While technical contrasts can be drawn between microservices and SOA, especially around the role of the enterprise service bus (ESB), it’s easier to consider the difference as one of scope.
-SOA was an enterprise-wide effort to standardize the way all services talk to and integrate with each other, whereas microservices architecture is application-specific.
+SOA was an enterprise-wide effort to standardize the way all web services in an organization talk to and integrate with each other, whereas microservices architecture is application-specific.

 The post "SOA vs. Microservices: What's the Difference?" goes into further details.